syncthing/docs/users/firewall.rst

 open the web GUI port to the outside world, you can access it through a SSH tunnel instead.
 You can start a tunnel with a command like the following::

-    ssh -L 9999:localhost:8384 machine
+    ssh -f -N -L 9999:localhost:8384 machine

-This will bind to your local port 9999 and forward all connections from there to port 8384 on the target machine.
+This will bind to your local port 9999 and forward all connections from there to port 8384 on the target machine without opening SSH shell to the remote machine.
 This still works even if Syncthing is bound to listen on localhost only.

 Via a Proxy
 -----------